When dealing with cloud-based office productivity applications (documents and spreadsheets), the main contenders are obvious:

-The main issue that I experience (with the Google and Amazon offerings, I have not considered Apple's (iCloud is an ongoing disappointment) or Microsoft's (sorry, not going back, too many scars).
-It is all about the integration.
-The main disconnect is the Music component.
+Here I will deal only with Google and Amazon, rather than all major Cloud providers.
+I have not considered Apple's (iCloud is an ongoing disappointment) or Microsoft's (sorry, not going back, too many scars).
+The main issue that I experience with the Google and Amazon offerings is integration among kinds of files to back up, especially images, music, and standard office documents.
+The main disconnect (for Apple vs. Google) is the Music component.
 Both are now offering pretty much unlimited images, and a hefty amount of storage.
 For a small fee ($1.99 USD/month) Google provides 100gb of cloud storage space, plus unlimited images (compressed in some way, not native image size).
-While the location of Google Photos inside of Google Drive basically works, edits on one side do not replicate to the other side.
+While the location of Google Photos inside of Google Drive basically works, the edits on one side (filenames, for example) do not replicate to the other side.

 Google Mail, Docs, Drive, Photos, Music